breycarr/deep_root/README.md

 ### Documentation

-We have a Project C A C T U S [blog](https://medium.com/@makers_c_a_c_t_u_s) on Medium, documenting significant moments, such as setting up the hardware for the first time or a fixing a particularly stubborn error.
+We have a Team C A C T U S [blog](https://medium.com/@makers_c_a_c_t_u_s) on Medium, documenting significant moments, such as setting up the hardware for the first time or a fixing a particularly stubborn error.

 We used [Trello](https://trello.com/b/DZAhiebz/c-a-c-t-u-s) to divide our daily tasks and assign tickets to pairs.
 Checkout this repo's [wiki](https://github.com/breycarr/deep_root/wiki) for our group's daily diary using agile methodologies.
 You can also find the project's:
 - [MVP](https://github.com/breycarr/deep_root/wiki/MVP)